MicrosoftDocs/mesh-docs/mesh/Create/debug-and-optimize-performance/playmode.md

 ![A screenshot of a computer program Description automatically generated with medium confidence](../../media/debug-and-optimize/image042.jpg)

-Playmode Split Screen
+## Playmode Split Screen

 This feature lets you run multiple clients within the same process and show them side-by-side within the same window.
-The *Mesh.Toolkit.Playmode* package itself implements a very minimal emulated *PlaymodeNetwork* component that's sufficient to communicate the player position between the clients, allowing the different players to see each other as heavily stylized avatars:
+Mesh toolkit itself implements a very minimal emulated *PlaymodeNetwork* component that's sufficient to communicate the player position between the clients, allowing the different players to see each other as heavily stylized avatars: